nuxeo/nuxeo/nuxeo-distribution/README.txt

   This is also known as Nuxeo WebEngine (based on Jetty).

-  Build syntax: `mvn package -P jetty`
+  Build syntax: `mvn install package -P jetty`

 4. Nuxeo GF3 Server